 Conversion is exactly what it sounds like: turning a lead into a customer.
 In order to successfully convert visitors there are a couple of tools and techniques available such as the following:

 Send targeted newsletters: This highly effective technique not only provides a gentle nudge to your subscribers, but it can also be used to further entice them with other goods.
-Whether they want to know when you’re next sale is or your next blog post is being sent out, sending a newsletter is a great way to stay in touch and keep the communication open between you and your customers.
-Wix Shoutout makes it extremely fast to create beautiful and professional emails to send to your subscribers.
+Whether they want to know when your next sale is or your next blog post is being sent out, sending a newsletter is a great way to stay in touch and keep the communication open between you and your customers.
+Wix Email Marketing makes it extremely fast to create beautiful and professional emails to send to your subscribers.
 With several templates to choose from, you can easily customize your newsletter so that it matches your brand.
 When you’re done, share it with that precious list of subscribers.
 Some examples of killer newsletter ideas could be: introducing a new product or service or sending a holiday greeting.

 Use Wix Chat: Sometimes it’s not about prices.
 Sometimes, a visitor may be hesitant to pull the trigger on a purchase from your website if they haven’t found enough information they need to put them at ease.
 For example: helping them choose the best suited product/service available from your offerings.
 This is another area where live chat can come in handy.
 Your potential buyer can talk to you in real-time and clarify any information or ask more questions.